Company-Project-3/project/README.md

 Software needed to create Microsoft Windows custom images:

- -WinPE (The latest version of WinPE doesn't support Windows 11.
-Download link to WinPE version used in this example: https://go.microsoft.com/fwlink/?linkid=2120253 )
+ -WinPE (Due to compatibility issues older version of WinPE was used in this project: https://go.microsoft.com/fwlink/?linkid=2120253 )

 -WinADK